-Bunchberries are eaten by deer, grouse, and songbirds.
+Bunchberries are eaten by song birds, grouse, bears, hares and deer.

-The berries were eaten mixed with other berries (huckleberries, saskatoons, etc.) as a glue to hold them together.
-Sometimes they were steamed and eaten in winter, but usually considered bear and bird food.
+The berries can be eaten mixed with other berries (huckleberries, saskatoons, etc.) as a glue to hold them together.
+Sometimes they are steamed and eaten in winter, but the berries are usually considered bear and bird food.